rackerlabs/rackspace-how-to/content/cloud-servers/common-windows-issues-key-management-server-activation.md

        slmgr.vbs /ato

-5. If step 4 returns an error reading EXACTLY "0xC004F074 The Key Management Server (KMS) is unavailable", run the following:
+5. If step 4 returns the error ``0xC004F074 The Key Management Server (KMS) is unavailable``, run the following command:

         w32tm /resync

-6. If the time on the Cloud Server is drastically different than what is on the KMS the resync will fail.
+6. If the time on the cloud server is drastically different than what is on the KMS the resync will fail.
 At this point, you should either set the time manually or configure the server to use an NTP instance over the internet.